sccn/sccn.github.io/others/EEGLAB_and_python.md

 designed for programmers.
 For example,

--   It is hard to understand for novices why an n-size vector should be indexed beginning at 0 and ending at n-1 (in Matlab and R, vectors begin at position 1 and end at n).
+-   It is hard to understand for novices why an n-size vector should be indexed, beginning at 0 and ending at n-1 (in Matlab and R, vectors begin at position 1 and end at n).
 -   Code indentation is a nice feature of Python.
 However, this style does not come naturally to the novice programmer.
 It also makes